 Julie has more than a decade’s experience leading fundraising efforts for major organizations, including the United Nations Children’s Fund (UNICEF) - where she was Chief of Fundraising Services and acting Deputy Director for Private Sector Fundraising - as well as Greenpeace International and The Netherlands Red Cross.

 Her previous roles include Founder and Managing Director of Sunrise Integrate Marketing Services Ltd, a project management and consultancy firm in the Netherlands.

-Thomas Schultz-Jagow is the Senior Director of Campaigns and Communications at Amnesty International.
-He leads on an integrated strategy for the movement’s global campaigns and communications including responsibilities for editorial, media and digital communications.
-Thomas is a key spokesperson on campaigns and the Amnesty International movement.
+Thomas Schultz-Jagow is the Senior Director of Public Engagement and Growth at Amnesty International.
+He leads on the organization's brand strategy, communications, marketing, supporter engagement, global campaigns, education, and global fundraising.
+He is a key spokesperson on Amnesty International's campaigns and on organizational issues.

 Thomas previously held Director-level campaigns and communications roles at Oxfam GB, WWF (World Wildlife Fund) and Greenpeace International.
 He holds degrees in Political Science and History.

 Clare Algar - Research, Advocacy and Policy